sarcXD/read-sync-pdf/README.md

 ## Contributions
-Contact me either here by creating an issue or talhaaamir_AT_gmail_DOT_com I honestly don't foresee me working on this soon.
+Contact me either here by creating an issue or talhaaamir_AT_gmail_DOT_com I honestly don't foresee myself working on this soon.
 There is a lot I can do, but primarily it's that no one uses it, so I can practice and improve my dev skills elsewhere.
-But a lot can be added and that I am capable of adding, since I have been professionally been working on a pdf app.
+But a lot can be added and that I am capable of adding, mainly because I have professionally been working on a pdf app.
 It's just that right now there is no reason to further develop this.